DrSkippy/2017ChipBets/README.md

 I have provided the simulation code that will be used to evaluate your strategy at the end of the competition in "sim.py".
 You can change anything here you like, but there probabaly isn't any need.
+To see your bank account balance at the end off 100 bets, code your strategy in "strategy.py" and run "sim.py".

 If you plan to do a parameter search, use the kwargs.
 See meta.py for an example of how this is easily done.